frontendmentorio/rock-paper-scissors/README.md

 - Lizard beats Paper
 - Spock beats Rock

-Want to see where Rock, Paper, Scissors, Lizard, Spock came from?
+Not sure what Rock, Paper, Scissors, Lizard, Spock is?
 [Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.